jasonkneen/UTiL/xp.ui/README.md

 </Alloy>
 ```

+### Swipe to go back
+Unless you set the `NavigationWindow`'s `swipeBack` attribute to `false` or pass this as an option to `openWindow`, the module will add a swipe-eventlistener to close the window when the user swipes to the right, just like it does on iOS7.
+For Android, it adds `slide_in_left` and `slide_out_right` enter/exit animations unless you pass `animated: false` as an option for `openWindow`.

+### Action Bar
+If you target Android SDK 11 or higher the module will automatically add the [up arrow](http://developer.android.com/training/implementing-navigation/ancestral.html) to the action bar of all but the first window.
+Clicking on the home icon or arrow will close the window.
+You can disable this by setting the `NavigationWindow`'s `displayHomeAsUp` attribute to `false` or passing this as an option to `openWindow`.

 ## How it works
 This module leverages Alloy's 'new' `module` attribute to provide cross-platform versions of UI elements like `NavigationWindow` by simply replacing `platform="ios"` by `module="xp.ui"`.